 The aluminum will then be crushed and baled and shipped to a recycler, where it will be cleaned again.
-It will be melted into sheets and used for cans or other foil products.
+It will be melted into sheets for cans or other foil products.

 See Related: Is Drano Bad for the Environment?

-I used aluminum foil around my hand soap dispenser, and I discovered that I did not waste nearly as much soap.
+I used aluminum foil around my hand soap dispenser and discovered that I did not waste nearly as much soap.
 Putting aluminum foil around the base of a plant will protect it from insects.

-I love animals, and I know that I might have a major ethical problem if I ever had a mouse in my house because I would not want to kill it.
-I was happy to discover that blocking a mouse hole with a block of foil will let mice know to look for lodging elsewhere.
+I love animals, and I know I might have a major ethical problem if I ever had a mouse in my house because I would not want to kill it.
+I was happy to discover that blocking a mouse hole with a foil block will let mice know to look for lodging elsewhere.

 Sometimes the repurposing of one object can lead to the salvation of another.
 Although I always have brown sugar in the house, I rarely use it, and it tends to get rather clumpy.

 I often order from a restaurant that serves spaghetti in aluminum containers.
-I used just to throw them away.
+I used to throw them away.
 These days I wash them out and reuse them to store food.
-I also use them as a place to put napkins, spare change, and essential notes to myself.
+I also use them to put napkins, spare change, and essential notes to myself.

 That used aluminum can make you and your home look spiffier.
 The next time I host a shindig, aluminum foil will be my secret weapon when preparing for guests.
 I have discovered a few household hacks using aluminum.

 If you put a piece of foil underneath your ironing board, you won’t spend as much time ironing.
-Both sides of the cloth will be ironed at once because the foil reflects the heat.
+Both sides of the cloth will be ironed immediately because the foil reflects the heat.

-You can iron your tablecloth and the shirt you are going to wear the next time you have people over for dinner in no time.
+You can iron your tablecloth and the shirt you will wear the next time you have people over for dinner in no time.
 You can also clean the ironing board itself with aluminum.

 See Related: Ways Coffee Waste Can be Recycled